 How to Control The Cement Viscosity

 Viscosity is controlled by the amount of water added to the cement.
-Only 25% water by weight of cement is required for hydration, but more water is added to provide for pumpability.
+Only 25% water by weight of cement is required for hydration, but more water is added to provide for permeability.
 Dispersants lower the yield point (check also Yield Point In Drilling Mud Formula) of cement slurries reducing friction and allowing turbulence to occur at lower pump rates.
 Using dispersants allows the cement to be mixed with less water yielding higher densities.

 Cement Thickening Time Property